Springe direkt zu Inhalt

 • Completion of coursework (grammar tests, writing different texts)

-• Successful exam (writing a text and, depending on the exact course, carrying out a presentation or participating in a discussion)
+• Successful completion of an assignment (writing a text and, depending on the specific course, carrying out a presentation or participating in a discussion)

 General Focus: